Unidata/netcdf-c/docs/nczarr.md

 ## Translation {#nczarr_translation}

-With some constraints, it is possible for an nczarr library to read Zarr and for a zarr library to read the nczarr format.
+With some constraints, it is possible for an nczarr library to read the pure Zarr format and for a zarr library to read the nczarr format.
-The latter case, zarr reading nczarr is possible if the zarr library is willing to ignore keys whose name it does not recognize; specifically anything beginning with _\_NCZARR\__.
+The latter case, zarr reading nczarr is possible if the zarr library is willing to ignore keys whose name it does not recognize; specifically anything beginning with _\_nczarr\__.

-The former case, nczarr reading zarr is also possible if the nczarr can simulate or infer the contents of the missing _\_NCZARR\_XXX_ objects.
+The former case, nczarr reading zarr is also possible if the nczarr can simulate or infer the contents of the missing _\_nczarr\_xxx_ objects.
 As a rule this can be done as follows.
 1. _\_nczarr_group\__ -- The list of contained variables and sub-groups can be computed using the search API to list the keys "contained" in the key for a group.
 The search looks for occurrences of _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).